Abditus0/Google-Workspace-Environment-From-Scratch/README.md

 Other practical things that came out of this:

-- DMARC reports are genuinely useful once you actually read them.
+- DMARC reports are genuinely useful once you read them.
 You can see who is trying to send as your domain.
 - SMS 2FA is so weak that turning it off was an obvious call, but a lot of organizations still leave it on by default.
-- The Google Data Migration Tool just works.
+- The Google Data Migration Tool just works really well.
 I went in expecting issues and didn't really hit any.
 - The first week of a new domain is rough on deliverability and there's not much you can do about it.

 ## Why I built it

 I wanted to know what setting up a Workspace environment actually involves end to end.
-Not the "click verify domain and add users" version, the real one with DNS authentication, security policies, device management, and an actual mailbox migration on top.
+Not the "click verify domain and add users" version, the real one with DNS authentication, security policies, device management, and an mailbox migration on top.

-Now I've done it once, on my own domain, with no client breathing down my neck.
-If I have to do it again for a real organization, I already know where the gotchas are and what the setup actually takes.